André Salmon: Biography

 Another of Poiret's exhibitions, also organized by Salmon, was La Collection particulière de M. Paul Poiret, from 26 April to 12 May 1923.

 In the following years, Salmon continued to work as a journalist for works such as L'Europe nouvelle and La Paix sociale, while publishing poems, short stories, critiques, and essays.
 From 1928 Salmon worked for Le Petit Parisien as a court reporter.

-In the 1930s he ran into financial difficulties, while his wife became increasingly dependent on opium.
+In the 1930s he ran into financial difficulties, while his wife became increasingly dependent on opium and he was forced publish in such lesser periodicals as Paris Sex-Appeal.
 Salmon was sent to Spain by the Petit Parisien to report on the Spanish Civil War (1936–39) from the Francoist side.
 His reports, deeply critical of the Fascists, were censored by the paper.

 During World War II (1939–45) he was sent to Beirut as a war correspondent.
 After the fall of France, he made his way back via Marseille to Paris, where he found his wife struggling to survive.
 He rejoined Le Petit Parisien, but avoided any controversial subjects, and was forced to defend himself against attacks from the far-Right who accused him of being a Jew and a supporter of "degenerate art".

 After the Liberation of France Salmon was sentenced to five years of "national indignity" for his work as a journalist in occupied France and had to publish under a pseudonym.

 His wife died on 1 January 1949.
 On 29 October 1953, he remarried.
 In November 1961 he moved from Paris to Sanary, where he had built a small house in 1937.
 In 1964 Salmon was awarded the Grand Prix for poetry by the French Academy.

 He died on 12 March 1969 at his home in Provence.